frontfoot/overlay_me/README.md

 ## Use it now !

-You can try it live on any site by loading the javascript on top of any page (a handy bookmarklet link is available [on this page](http://dev.frontfoot.com.au/overlay_me/demo_page.html)).
+You can try it live by loading overlay_me.min.js javascript file on top of any web page (a handy bookmarklet link is available [on this page](http://dev.frontfoot.com.au/overlay_me/demo_page.html)).

 ## Screenshot